I have had an absolutely amazing day!

 I hear about people being patient in recovery, but straight after I hear how they are still struggling.
 I think this is because they are missing the ‘practice’ bit.

 It is not enough to simply be patient and wait for God to remove our shortcoming.
 Bollox to that.
-I was waiting for years and I would have been waiting a whole lot longer if I didn’t chose to do something about it.
+I was waiting for 20+ years and I would have been waiting a whole lot longer if I didn’t choose to do something about it.

 All I did was took my character defects and turned them into assets of character.